oxheadalpha/nft-tutorial/packages/fa2-interfaces/README.md

 const errorsOnly = validationResults.filter(r => r.startsWith('Error:'));
 ```

-Before creating **off-chain** metadata, first we should first create it in the
+Before creating **off-chain** metadata, we should first create it in the
 JSON format and upload to IPFS.
 Then, **off-chain** metadata can be created
 using a helper function: